johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Node-RED/README.md

 ### Introduction
 This final flow drives the movement of a selected Particle Electron IoT AssetTracker device during its journey.
 Every fraction of a second, it advances the device on a map.
 It filters the array down to the selected device and time frame.
 There might be better ways to manage these arrays.
 After a few dozen routes, it probably doesn't scale.
 It makes for a great demo and workshop.
 There's always room for enterprise scale improvements.
 Enjoy!
 ![IoT Asset Tracker Node-RED flow screenshot](screenshots/Node-RED-flow-AssetTrackerMap.png)

+## Congratulations!
+You have completed the Workshop / IBM Code Pattern
+You've built an IoT Asset Tracker with environmental sensors that store data in a Hyperledger Blockchain.
 ![IoT Asset Tracker Node-RED flow screenshot](screenshots/Node-RED-dashboard-AssetTracker-NJ.png)